ThibeauK/forumistic-blog/posts/post8.md

 This tutorial is not an exclusive approach for producing a sustainable power source.
 Most components used are in support of the specific salvaged hardware.
-Consider this when approaching this project for personal use.
+Consider this when approaching this tutorial for personal use.
 Modifying lithium ion batteries has significant safety concerns.
 RE-USE AT OWN RISK (more info: <a href="https://www.energy-batteries.com/lithium-ion-safety-concerns-understanding-the-risks-and-mitigation-strategies/" target="_blank">https://www.energy-batteries.com/lithium-ion-safety-concerns-understanding-the-risks-and-mitigation-strategies/</a>)